joetanx/ctf/htb/university.md

 192.168.99.12 is up.
 ```

-### 2.6.
-Investigate new live targets found in the subnet
+## 4. Investigate the new found targets

-#### 2.6.1.
+### 4.1.
 Establish dynamic port proxy to pivot to the subnet

 Start chisel listener on Kali